Best Place to Stay in Pattaya – Area & Hotel Guide

 Jomtien is best for those looking to spend a quiet family holiday in Pattaya.
 It’s a peaceful part of the city, close to the picturesque Jomtien Beach.

 The area is more affluent and non-touristy compared to the rest of Pattaya.
-It’s known for its many resorts and relaxed feel.
+Jomtien is known for its many resorts and relaxed feel.
 Jomtien beach is much cleaner and quieter than the rest of Pattaya’s beaches.

 Best for: The beach, resorts, those travelling with family, and those that have their own transport.

 Positive: Excellent accommodation options, away from the crowds and Pattaya’s hustle and bustle, Jomtien Beach is great to swim in.
-Close to some cultural places like Buddha Mountain, and Floating Market.
+Close to Buddha Mountain, Floating Market, and Nong Nooch Gardens.

 Negative: Secluded, limited public transport, quiet after dark, few activities, limited entertainment.

 - Best Luxury Hotel in Jomtien – Achawalai Residence Village By Song

 - Best Hotel in Jomtien Under $100 – Sea Crest by Jomtien